Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 **Exercise**
 In *overloading.jai*, predict what the program will display.
 Then run it to check you were right.

-### 17.7.1 Overloading in global and local scope
+### 17.7.2 Overloading in global and local scope
 Suppose we have overloading procs in global and local scope(s).
 How will the overloading mechanism then work?
 Look at the four versions of proc2 in the preceding code.
-The way the resolution mechanism works is: it looks through all overload versions regardless their scope, and will pick the overload where the argument(s) type fit best.
+The way the resolution mechanism works is:
+It looks through all overload versions regardless their scope, and will pick the overload where the argument(s) type fit best.
+When there is a local proc overload that fits, this well get chosen.

 **Problem?**
 You've probably spotted the problem: nearly every procedure will have possibly (many) overloads, differing only in the proc header, the code often stays the same.
 This promotes code bloat, and a change in logic means changing a number of procs.
 Lots of programming languages have a solution for this, called generics, templates or parametrization.
 Jai's solution is called **polymorphic procedures**, which we'll discuss in § 22.